eb-hassani/Capture-rate-of-drk-matter-particles-by-stars/README.md

 # We used release 12778 of MESA stellar evolutionary code.

-# We used this code in the paper below:
+We used this code in the below paper:
 Title:  Capture rate of weakly interacting massive particles (WIMPs) in binary star systems.

 Arxive: https://arxiv.org/abs/2009.05947v6